summrum/scripts/README.md

 # Scripts
-A collection of simple Bash scripts I have created to carry out various tasks and to help me learn shell scripting.
+A collection of simple shell scripts I have created to carry out various tasks and to help me learn shell scripting.
 Created for, and tested using, Arch and Void GNU/Linux distributions using Bash 5.1.8.
 I would imagine it highly likely that these scripts contain bugs.

 ## 1. confchange:
-A Bash script to look for new and backup configuration files.
+A shell script to look for new and backup configuration files; should hopefully be POSIX-compliant.
 Files matching the following patterns are searched for:
 `*.new-*` `*.new` `*.NEW` `*.old-*` `*.old` `*.OLD` `*.bak` `*.pacnew` `*.pacorig` `*.pacsave` `*.pacsave.[0-9]*`
 Files are opened in editor for comparison with original/new version(s) using sudoedit.
 Please be aware that this script requires sudo to run; whilst it works for me, and I have had no issues with it, I highly recommend you read the code fully before using a script from a random person on the internet and giving it sudo rights.
 ### Usage: